NachoColl/blockchain-web-services/docs/index.md

 Second, we aim to work for the vision we committed to — a massive increase in blockchain adoption through companies and governments implementing new solutions that require transparency and trust.

-### Tokenomics
+### Token Use Cases

-[under construction]

-Blockchain Web Services token will get utilized in the following use cases:
+Blockchain Web Services token will get utilized for:

 - API consumers (platform customers) will require the token to execute Smart Contracts API calls.